Woman Found Dead In Kwara Hotel

-An unidentified woman has been found dead in an hotel in Ilorin, Kwara State.
+An unidentified woman has been found dead in a hotel in Ilorin, Kwara State.

 The deceased was said to have lodged at Premium Diamond Hotel, Adewole area, Ilorin with a man who registered with fake name, address and telephone number.

-The spokesman of Kwara State Police Command, Ajayi Okasanmi, said the incident happened on May 27, 2021 but was reported to the police on May 28, 2021.
+The spokesman of Kwara State Police Command, Ajayi Okasanmi said the incident happened on 27th of May, 2021 but was reported to the police on 28th May, 2021.

-He said the hotel manager, Olalekan Anafi, reported that one Adeboye James of 12, Okelewo street, Ede, Osun State, had on May 27 lodged in the hotel with the deceased.
+He said the hotel manager, Olalekan Anafi reported that one Adeboye James of 12, Okelewo street, Ede Osun State, had on May 27th, 2021 lodged in the hotel with the deceased.

 According to the manager, James left the hotel the following day without the knowledge of any of the hotel’s staff.